Mynuddin-dev/Mynuddin-dev/README.md

 ### 👨🏻‍💻 &nbsp;About Me
-- 🔭 I’m currently working on Javascript
+- 💡  I like to explore new technologies, new language, Problem solving and quick hacks.
-- 🌱 I’m currently learning Everythings
+- 🌱 I'm on track for learning DataScience, AI, ML and Deep Learning.
+- 🎓 I'm currently studying Software Engineering at Noakhali Science and Technology University
 - 👯 I’m looking to collaborate Who Working on DataScience
+- ✉️ You can shoot me an email at dr.mdmynuddin@gmail.com I'll try to respond as soon as I can.
-- 💬 Fell free to knock me
+- 💬 Fell free to knock me :)
-- 📫 How to reach me: Email,Facebbok,LinkedIn
 - ⚡ Fun fact: I am a good Chef 😄 and Game Lover also.